In the eternal sense, my title is REALLY true. Every one of us carries a VERY fundamentalist belief that either:

 Nazism did in 6 million nasty Jews that were one of those "old closed system" people ... one wonders if the column author sees that as a bug or a feature?
 Perhaps just something needing a "correction"?

 Communism did in over 100 million in the last century ... many of those that had to be killed there were "closed minded", unwilling to see the brilliance of "the state" ... again, lots of Jews and Christians.
 If you read the whole column you really get the feeling that there just isn't much way to deal with people who won't bow to "science".
-(Lysenkoism is a worthy rememberance of always listiening to your state sponsored "experts") Perhaps forcing closed minded religous people to work on top notch state science projects like Chernobyl would open their minds?
+(Lysenkoism is a worthy remembrance of always listening to your state sponsored "experts") Perhaps forcing closed minded religious people to work on top notch state science projects like Chernobyl would open their minds?

 Mao's "Great Leap Forward"?
 North Korea's nuke program?
 Godless humans have such a wonderful track record, the hicks in fly over country are really untrusting of the coastal elites expertise!
 Abortion is one of the current shining examples of how godless elites respect "the least of these".